 According to Which, insulation will cost anywhere between £330 and £720 dependent on size.
 However, you should see a return for your money within 3-4 years.

 Finally, 10% of heat can be lost through doors and windows.
-This isn’t a huge amount, so think carefully whether it is cost effective to change all of your glazings if you only have single glazed panes.
+This isn’t a huge amount, so think carefully whether it is cost-effective to change all of your glazing if you only have single glazed panes.
 Draught proofing could be a cheap and easy way of reducing heat loss.

-Smart thermostats control your heating.
-Because of the advancement in technology, they are generally more efficient than standard thermostats and manufacturers claim they can save between 20-40% on your heating bills.
-Although they will cost you around £200, you should be able to save that amount from your bill within 2-3 years.
-You can find more about my Nest thermostat here.
+Smart thermostats are a 21st century way to reduce heating bills.
+Not only do they control your heating (and water) remotely, they are more efficient than standard thermostats and manufacturers claim they can save between 20-40% on your heating costs.
+Although they will cost you around £200, you should be able to save that amount on your bill within 2-3 years.
+You can find more about my Nest thermostat.